Physician Assistant Resume Examples

 - Certifications: Certification by the National Commission on Certification of Physician Assistants (NCCPA), a mark of professional credibility.

-- Patient Care: A proven track record of delivering patient-centered care, emphasizing empathy and communication skills.
+- Patient Care: A track record of delivering patient-centered care; the focus is empathy and communication skills.

 - Diagnostic Expertise: Ability to perform physical exams and interpret diagnostic tests like X-rays and lab results.

-- Team Collaboration: Experience working alongside physicians, nurses, and specialists, highlighting interdisciplinary teamwork skills.
+- Team Collaboration: Experience working alongside physicians, nurses, and specialists; this surfaces interdisciplinary teamwork skills.

 - Procedural Skills: Competency in performing procedures like suturing, wound care, and administering injections.